Thriving With Arthritis Among the Clouds

 Like so many people, Sarah says, “We didn’t know kids got this.”
 The doctors in their rural Utah community hadn’t seen it either.
 “I do know, because of Chris, other children in our valley were not misdiagnosed, because we were so vocal in the beginning.”

-Chris’s JIA became common knowledge in their community, and a couple of years later he was nominated as an honoree of the Arthritis Foundation’s local Jingle Bell Run.
-That launched the family’s extensive involvement and volunteerism with the Foundation, including Juvenile Arthritis (JA) camp and the National JA Conference.
+Chris’ JIA became common knowledge in their community, and a couple of years later he was nominated as an honoree of the Arthritis Foundation’s local Jingle Bell Run.
+That launched the family’s extensive involvement and volunteerism with the Foundation, including Juvenile Arthritis (JA) camp and the national JA Conference (now JA Family Summit).

 Their first JA Conference was life-changing.
 “I try not to cry when I think about that one,” Sarah recalls.
 “To walk into that hotel that day and see all those kids everywhere.
 My child was not in a wheelchair, he did not have braces, he wasn’t on a cane, he wasn’t limping, so right there we were 10 leaps ahead of the other families.
 But I was in tears because we had finally found people like us, and that meant the world to us.”